ednunezg/pytrendline/README.md

 ```

+In the resulting plot, pivot points are marked as green diamonds, best trendlines for each duplicate gruop is shown in solid dashed blue/orange, and non-best trendlines are shown in transaparent dotted blue/orange.

 ## Running example

 You can run the example included in this repo to get a taste of what is possible with this library.